gavinlyonsrepo/raspberrypi_tempmon/README.md

 See Also
 -----------
 README.md is at repository.
-Screenshots and dummy config file are also available.
+Screenshots and dummy config files are also available.

 [SSMTP help](https://wiki.archlinux.org/index.php/SSMTP)